leslie-alldridge/tech-voting-v2/README.md

 - Search is case sensitive at the moment

-- filter status doesn't have the option to find 'closed'

 ### In progress

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.